Leo Jung

-Rabbi Leo Jung (June 20, 1892, in Uherský Brod, Moravia – December 19, 1987, in New York City, United States) was one of the major architects of American Orthodox Judaism.
+Rabbi Leo Jung (Hebrew: Eliyahu; June 20, 1892 – December 19, 1987) was one of the major architects of American Orthodox Judaism.
 He was the indirect progenitor of the religious day school system common throughout North American Jewish communities, He was also a major fundraiser and activist for many Jewish causes worldwide, in the periods before, during and after the Holocaust.

 Background and education

+Leo Jung was born on June 20, 1892, in Uherský Brod, Moravia, Austria-Hungary.
 His father, Meir Tzvi Jung held rabbinic post in Mannheim then was elected rabbi of Uherský Brod in 1890.
 The elder Jung believed in the Torah im Derekh Eretz (Torah combined with worldly activity) philosophy of Samson Raphael Hirsch.
 Later he moved to London.
-Jung's father founded schools in Uherský Brod, Cracow and London, where both religious and secular learning took place.
+Jung's father founded schools in Uherský Brod, Kraków and London, where both religious and secular learning took place.
 In London, Meir Tzvi was a leader in Agudat Yisrael, and the Sinai Movement.
 The Sinai Movement was a movement in which young men would meet for the purpose of studying Talmud and socializing.
 At his death in June 1921, Meir Tzvi was the Chief Minister of the Federation of Synagogues in England, an appointment he had held since 1912.

 In 1916, Jung became the director general of the Sinai League of which his father was founder and president.
 Meir Tzvi founded the journal, "The Sinaist", based on the Torah im derekh eretz philosophy.
 Jung became the editor of this bi-monthly journal, which he claimed expressed his father's philosophy, "study is great, for it leads to (right) action".

 Jung, like his father, received a secular and Talmudic education.
 He attended Cambridge University and he received his doctorate from the University of London.
 In 1910 he attended the Yeshiva of Eperies and in 1911 he went to study in Galanta, Hungary.
 He also attended the Hildesheimer Rabbinical Seminary in Berlin.
 Jung claimed that he received three rabbinic ordinations, from Mordechai Zevi Schwartz, Abraham Isaac Kook and David Zvi Hoffmann of Berlin.
 He regarded his semikhah from Hoffman as, "his last and most cherished semikhah".